What Does It Mean To Be Good vs. Bad?

-Good, in general context, is described as desired, approved of, beneficial, and morally right.
+Good, in general context, is desirable, approved of, beneficial, and morally right.
 Bad, on the other side, many cultures define as the opposite or the absence of good.
 Often, bad refers to immorality and other undesirable behaviors that involve selfishness, neglect, ignorance, or abuse.

 However, each culture has its own values, beliefs, and views of good and bad.
-What is considered as good in one culture, in a different culture may be seen as bad and vice versa.
+What good in one culture, may be bad in another, and vice versa.

 Different Cultural Perspectives on Good and Bad

-Eastern philosophies such as Taoism, view human nature as basically good as long as it follows its own course of nature.
+Eastern philosophies such as Taoism, view human nature as basically good if it follows its own course of nature.
 However, man’s good nature becomes bad when his actions go against nature.

-Buddhism emphasizes the duality between good and bad and encourages the distinction between all other opposing concepts because these pairs of opposites filter our experience of the world.
+Buddhism emphasizes the duality between good and bad.
+It encourages the distinction between all other opposing concepts because these pairs of opposites filter our experience of the world.
 The opposing concepts cannot exist without each other, and the meaning of each depends upon the other.

 The western cultural viewpoint of good vs. bad tends to be more forgiving.
-However, something that is considered highly immoral is perceived as evil or bad in all cultures.
+However, something that is immoral is perceived as evil or bad in all cultures.

 The standards of good and bad are defined by people and usually socially constructed.
 Therefore, we use good and bad to conform to social norms and to judge and criticize both ourselves and others for deviating from these norms.
 The judgment and decision whether something is good or bad are typically done based on a comparison against a cultural standard of good and bad.
 Which can lead to that inner critic talking down to you.
 When we base our ideas solely on society’s definition of good and bad, we can sometimes let that projection take over our own internal thoughts and ideas.